algobana/patates_project/README.md

 ![Status](https://img.shields.io/badge/Status-Completed-brightgreen)

 ## 📖 Overview
 **Potato Belt** is an end-to-end Computer Vision project designed to automate the sorting process of potatoes in industrial settings.
-Using Deep Learning (**MobileNetV2**), the system classifies potatoes into three categories with **99.29% accuracy**:
+Using Deep Learning (**MobileNetV2**), the system classifies potatoes into three categories with up to **99.29% test accuracy**:

 1.  **Healthy:** Fit for consumption.
 2.  **Rotten:** Fungal defect, must be discarded.